Private student loans are one way that college students pay for college when federal student loans, scholarships, and savings aren’t enough.

 What Does it Mean to Use a Cosigner?

 A cosigner is simply a person added to a loan application in addition to the primary borrower who shares responsibility for repayment.
+Aside from new private student loans, you can also add cosigners to refinancing applications as well.

-In most cases, a cosigner is a parent, relative, or spouse who has stronger or more established credit history than the student.
+In most cases, a cosigner is a parent, relative, or spouse who has a stronger or more established credit history than the student.
 When the primary borrower does not have a good credit score or has not yet established a foundation of on-time payments or responsible credit use, a creditworthy cosigner may be required to be approved for a private loan.

->> Read More: Can a grandparent cosign on a private student loan?
+>> Read More: Can a Grandparent Cosign on a Private Student Loan?

 The reason for adding a cosigner to a private student loan application is to give the lender more peace of mind in approving you for a loan.
 Someone with strong credit is seen as a low-risk borrower, while an individual with a limited credit history is seen as high-risk.
-If a borrower fails to pay the loan as agreed, the cosigner is responsible for making loan payments, just as much as the student.
+If the primary borrower fails to pay the loan as agreed, the cosigner is responsible for making loan payments, just as much as the student.

 For reference, the majority of private student loans are cosigned.
 Federal student loans, on the other hand, do not require cosigners because a credit check is not required and approval is based on the school you are attending and other non-financial factors.